SUMMER CAMP FAQs

 How can I get a discounted rate on the summer camps?

-How is the hour of French class organized in your camps?
+How are French classes structured in your camps?

 Can I know in which group will my child be in?